 5Set a traffic source for this number.
 In this case, we want are going target Google Organic visitors.
 Under Set Source To Trigger, select “Search“, then set the drop-down boxes as “Google” for “Organic“.

-6Set the Swap Number that will be switched out with the racking number when a visitor comes from the traffic source you specify.
+6Set the Swap Number that will be switched out with the tracking number when a visitor comes from the traffic source you specify.
 Typically, the swap number is the same as the destination number/your main business number.

 Click “Update“.
 You should see the following message:

-We now have our new tracking number that is setup to display for Google Organic visitors.
+We now have our new tracking number that is set up to display for Google Organic visitors.
 When the tracking number is called, it will forward to our business number.
 With WhatConverts, we will automatically switch out the swap number you set with the tracking number whenever a visitor comes from Google Organic.